Literature: Charlie and the Chocolate Factory aka: Charlie Andthe Chocolate Factory

 The Villain Sucks Song: The Oompa-Loompas sing one for each of the kids except Charlie, although they don't really count as villains.
 Augustus's fits the mold the most: Violet's and Mike's songs are anecdotes about gum-chewing and TV watching.
 Veruca's is more a disclaimer that her parents should have some of the blame.
 Augustus Gloop's song, however, is a storm of insults directly aimed at the boy.

-Where The Hell Is Springfield?: Thanks in part to the above Cultural Translation issues, it's unclear where Charlie's hometown and Wonka's factory are supposed to be located.
-The movie versions are intentionally vague, while the 2013 musical heavily suggests it's somewhere in England.
+Where The Hell Is Springfield?: Thanks in part to the above Cultural Translation issues, it's unclear where Charlie's hometown and Mr. Wonka's factory are supposed to be located in the original novel, though the sequel claims it's somewhere in the U.S. The movie versions are intentionally vague, while the 2013 musical heavily implies that it's in England.

 Worst News Judgment Ever: The Golden Ticket search, Serious Business that it is, warrants huge media coverage worldwide: giant front page headlines in newspapers and crowds of reporters tracking down the winners.
 (This results in a curious continuity error in the sequel, which claims that the opening of a space hotel was getting similar coverage, because there's no sign of that here.)
-Both the 1971 film and 2013 stage musical have fun with this trope, which arguably isn't that unrealistic given how often fluffy pop-culture crazes and mysterious celebrities have managed to make headlines in real life.
+Both the 1971 film and 2013 stage musical have fun with this trope.

 You Monster!: Exact words used by Mrs. Gloop when she sees that Willy Wonka is laughing hysterically after her son is sent off to who-knows-where via the pipes.

 You Talk Too Much: The culmination of the Running Gag of Mr. Wonka claiming he can't understand what Mike is saying: "You're a nice boy, but you talk too much."